nikilyushkin/gday/README.md

 [Feedparser](https://pythonhosted.org/feedparser/) and [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) are used to find, download and parse RSS.

 Text summarization is done via [newspaper3k](https://newspaper.readthedocs.io/en/latest/) with some additional protection against bad types of content like podcasts and too big pages in general, which can eat all your memory.
-Anything can happen in the RSS world :)

 ## ▶️ Running it locally

 The easy way.
 Install [docker](https://docs.docker.com/install/) on your machine.
 Then:

 ```
-git clone git@github.com:vas3k/infomate.club.git
+git clone git@github.com:nikilyushkin/gday.git
-cd infomate.club
+cd gday
 docker-compose up --build
 ```

 On the first run you might need to wait until the "migrate_and_init" container will finish its job populating your database.

+It takes a while.

 After that you can open [localhost:8000](http://localhost:8000) in your favorite browser and enjoy.

 If something stucked or you want to terminate it completely, use this command in another terminal: